ASNA/SunFarm/docs/remove-redundant-green-screen-info.md

 Field’s starting positions are very accurately identified on the page based on the original DDS row and col positions.
 But identifying ending column positions is harder.

 The default Font for *Monarch Nomad* Displayfiles is of the type *variable-pitch*, meaning that the physical width of characters varies according to the Font’s designer’s stroke used.
-When using **variable-pitch** fonts, letter occupy different width, notably **thinner** letters, such as *“i”* use a lot less character width than wider letters, such as upper-case “M”.
+When using **variable-pitch** fonts, letter occupy different width, notably **thinner** letters, such as `i` use a lot less character width than wider letters, such as upper-case `M`.

 Green-screen page designers used a Font that is of the type *fixed-pitch*, meaning that the width of ALL characters is **the same**.

-A green-screen label starting at column 5 with the constant **“THIS CONSTANT”** (thirteen characters) is guaranteed to end at column position 17.
+A green-screen label starting at column 5 with the constant **"THIS CONSTANT"** (thirteen characters) is guaranteed to end at column position 17.
 That is, the end-column position can be precisely computed by the formula:

 ~~~
 (starting-position + (field-length-1))